Mause/mause.github.com/cv/resume.1.md

      - Experience with PC hardware (previously known as IBM compatible), limited with Apple
      - Vast generic knowledge on use of computers

-### ELECTRONICS
- * Basic electronics theory
- * Experience soldering through hole components

-## AWARDS
- * Top Career IT student for 2009
- * High Distinction for Intermediate Stream in the 2011 NCSS Challenge programming competition
- * Distinction for the Advanced Stream NCSS Challenge 2012 programming competition
- * Awarded Top Student Computer Science Stage 3 at Margaret River Senior High School for 2013

 ## VOLUNTEER WORK
- * Some voluntary community work with the 1st Margaret River Scout Association, member of latter for 7 years.
- * I actively volunteer at RFLAN, a Perth based gaming community event.
-Some activities I perform at RFLAN include;
+ * Volunteered at RFLAN from 2011 till 2019, a Perth based gaming community event.
+Some activities I performed at RFLAN included;
      * Setting up a large number of tables
      * Helping setup and connect networking equipment
      * Helping setup and connect power facilities